Manchester, MO

 • Contusions

-Sometimes your knee may feel like your knee is loose when you walk, even if walking doesn’t hurt, while other times you’ll barely be able to move the knee.
-If you suspect you may have suffered an MCL injury, do not participate in any more strenuous activity and schedule a physical examination in order to get a diagnosis.
+Sometimes you may feel like your knee is “shaky”, or in other cases the knee feels too stiff.
+If you experience any of the above symptoms, cease any strenuous activity immediately and schedule a physical examination in order to get a diagnosis.

 Diagnosis and Treatment of an MCL Injury in Manchester, MO

-Diagnosing an MCL injury requires going to a doctor’s office, emergency room or at a physical therapy center.
-The examination will usually start with a doctor or physical therapist in Manchester, MO asking how the injury occurred.
+MCL injuries are diagnosed in a doctor’s office, emergency room or at a physical therapy center.
+The exam will usually start with a doctor or physical therapist in Manchester, MO asking how the injury occurred.
 They’ll then bend your knee and apply slight pressure to the outside of it, noting how much pain you are in and whether or not your knee is unstable.
 They’ll also gently feel for swelling, and may compare your injured knee to the healthy one.

-Most physical therapists or doctors that specialize in mobility of the human body in Manchester, MO will be able to determine if you have an MCL injury with the above procedures.
+Most physical therapists or doctors with knowledge of movement health in Manchester, MO will be able to determine if you have an MCL injury with the above procedures.
 A phsycian may also order the following imaging tests to check the severity of the injury and whether or not you have suffered other damage to the knee:

-• An MRI (magnetic resonance imaging), which uses a magnetic field and computer-generated radio waves to create detailed images of the knee joint
+• An MRI (magnetic resonance imaging), which uses a magnet and computer-generated radio waves to produce three-dimensional images of the knee joint

 • An ultrasound, which uses sound waves and can help determine the grade of your injury